fbpx

 Top

-When ever thinking about traveling to Barcelona, I always reminded myself that I would have to take an extra day to escape the city into a village not that far.
-Now I was there!
-So, asked around – it was possible to go by train, it would take couple of hours to get there.
-Got up early being determined to have the whole day for browsing around and took off to – Figueres, Spain!
+When I was thinking about traveling to Barcelona, I always reminded myself that I would have to take an extra day to escape the city and go inside Dali Museum Figueres.
+And now I was there.
+So, I asked around.
+It was possible to go by train and would take a couple of hours.
+I got up early determined to dedicate the whole day to browsing around Dali Museum.
+And so, I took off to – Figueres, Spain.

 barcelona-figueres-travel-glimpses-of-the-world

-And so, took the train, feeling so excited, glanced outside the window and then back to pages of my book about Dali.
-Rushed out at the station and found this small town really charming.
+And so, I took a train, feeling so excited, glanced outside the window and then back to pages of my book about Dali.
+I rushed out at the station and found this small town charming.
+Here are things to see in Figueres.

-There was the street sculpture at the small square reminding visitors they have come into Dali’s town.
-Walked up the street, passing by colorful small buildings, took couple of photos.
-After all, I have enough time, will be spending the whole day here.
+There was a street sculpture at the small square reminding visitors that they had come to Dali’s town.
+I walked up the street, passing by colorful small buildings, and took a couple of photos.
+After all, I have enough time, I will be spending the whole day here.

 One more corner and there was the courtyard.
-It says Dali Theatre Museum above the entrance, with strange sculptures and their arms lifted up.
+It says Dali Theatre Museum above the entrance, with strange sculptures with their arms lifted.

 Queen Esther under Gala’s Boat

-There is Torre Galatea building next to it, with huge sculpture of eggs displayed among thin statues.
-In the center, the famous cupola, where his crypt is.
+The Torre Galatea was built next to it, with huge sculptures of eggs displayed among thin statues.
+In the center is the famous cupola, where his crypt is.
 Dali wanted a space that would be mysterious for visitors, full of enigma.
-And he succeeded in doing so – right from the outdoor terraces to the last step!
+And he succeeded in doing so – from the outdoor terraces to the last step!

-There is central courtyard, garden in the open dominated by the vertical installation with the imposing Cadillac, the sculpture of The Queen Esther, the Trajan’s Column made of tires, Gala’s Boat… Dali said it was the biggest surrealist monument in the world.
+There is a central courtyard, a garden in the open dominated by the vertical installation with the imposing Cadillac, the sculpture of Queen Esther, Trajan’s Column made of tires, Gala’s Boat… Dali said it was the biggest surrealist monument in the world.

 The famous Mae West Room

-Step inside from here, and you will find yourself in a huge space with glass window looking at the previous courtyard on one side, while the other side’s wall is covered in enormous piece, Michelangelo’s Head, the backdrop Dali has designed for a ballet in New York in 1941.
+Step inside from here, and you will find yourself in a huge space with a window looking at the previous courtyard on one side, while the other side’s wall is covered in an enormous piece, Michelangelo’s Head, the backdrop Dali has designed for a ballet in New York in 1941.

 So many details!
-From this space you go to other rooms, all specially designed, full of symbolism and various work.
-Among them Mae West Room and the Palace of the Wind.
-Salvador Dali paintings such as Galarina, Portrait of Pablo Picasso, Soft Self Portrait With Grilled Bacon, Poetry of America, Galatea of The Spheres.
+From this space, you can go to other rooms, all specially designed, full of symbolism and various artwork.
+Among them, there was a Mae West Room and the Palace of the Wind.
+Salvador Dali’s paintings can be admired here such as Galarina, Portrait of Pablo Picasso, Soft Self Portrait With Grilled Bacon, Poetry of America, and Galatea of The Spheres.

-This is typical Dali scenery that cannot be described, that just has to be seen in person – from the top of the stairway and through reducing lens.
-Sounds silly even trying to explain!
+This is a typical Dali scenery that cannot be described and just has to be seen in person – from the top of the stairway and through a reducing lens.
+It sounds silly even if trying to describe the experience.

 Barcelona-Spain-travel-Salvador-Dali-Museum-Glimpses-of-The-World